 Experience a semester or summer abroad in Bali, that will change your perception of things!
 You will take part in an immersive semester program that provides a practical approach to understanding the biodiversity of the tropical ecosystems above and below waters.
 In a total of 16 weeks of academic classroom studies and field studies you will gain expert knowledge in Tropical Biology, Marine Science and Marine Conservation.
 Study and learn alongside local specialists, activists and the community.
-Understand the damage we have caused to our ecosystem and how sharing your knowledge to the communities worldwide is essential to restore its health.
+Understand the damage we have caused to our ecosystems and how sharing your knowledge to the communities worldwide is essential to restore its health.

 A practical study program abroad